What is being proposed?

 50,000 sf restaurant, retail and office in several 2-3 story high buildings

-Six story multi family residential building with at least 152 units and 5,000 sf additional restaurant and retail space
+Six story multi family residential buildings with at least 152 units and 5,000 sf additional restaurant and retail space

 Parking for 500+ cars

 Final Development Plan was formally submitted to the County in October 2018 after being reviewed by all relevant County agencies.
-This new plan has some minor changes but remains very similar to the concept plan except the residential building has been moved away from the property line adjacent to the Park.
-It remains in conflict with the County's Community Master Plan, is excessive in scale and scope for the community and being adjacent to the Lake Roland Park, and does not supply the required Open Space.
+The plan is now in front of the County’s Administrative Law Judge.
+Except for the residential building being moved away from the Park property line, the current plan remains very similar to the original concept plan.
+It is in conflict with the County's Community Master Plan, is excessive in scale and scope for the community, it is directly adjacent to the Lake Roland Park, and does not supply the required Open Space.
 We are firmly against this plan.
 See Concept plan.

 Where: Six acre parcel at 6241 Falls Road at site currently used by Hollins Organic, on border of Lake Roland Park.
 The residential high rise is on land designated as park buffer land in the Community Master Plan adopted by the County in 2010.